Suspect in fatal S. Carolina shooting of 3 found in Florida

 Suspect in fatal S. Carolina shooting of 3 found in FloridaNew

 COLUMBIA, S.C.
 (AP) — Authorities say the suspect in the killing of three people in rural South Carolina hopped on a plane after the shootings and was arrested hours later at a Florida hotel.
-Greenwood County Sheriff Dennis Kelly said a man and two women were killed in the shootings Monday afternoon inside a Greenwood County home.
-Kelly told The Index-Journal of Greenwood a child was also hurt but managed to get out of the home and go to a neighbor who called 911.
+Greenwood County Sheriff Dennis Kelly said a man, woman and 10-year-old girl were killed in the shootings Monday afternoon inside a Greenwood County home.
+Kelly told The Index-Journal of Greenwood another child was also hurt but managed to get out of the home and go to a neighbor who called 911.
 Deputies say 36-year-old Jeffery David Powell was arrested several hours later at a hotel in Jacksonville, Florida.
 The sheriff says the victims knew Powell, but deputies are trying to figure out exactly what led to the killings.